mawicks/mvarch/README.md

    determine the *instantaneous* volatility to provide estimates of the distribution of daily returns during the next trading day (or the next few trading days)

+### Installation

+This package can be installed by running `pip install .` in the top level directory of a `git clone` checkout

+     pip install .

 ### Train a new model on a set of symbols:

 Ideally you would train models on a larger set of symbols.
 Here we use a small